websights

 How to Create Cell Zones?

-The aim of this article is to show how you can create cell zones during the CAD preparation stage and assign them during the meshing stage.
+This article explains how to create cell zones during CAD preparation and how to represent them during the meshing stage.

-What Is a Cell Zone and Why We Need Them?
+What Is a Cell Zone and Why Is It Needed?

 Keep in mind!